Impasses in Group Decision-Making:

 - Abuse of the concept of precedent

-- Some group members Acceding to hostage-takers' demands
+- If abuse of precedent Acceding to hostage-takers' demands

 might seem appealing, but it does